WeblateOrg/weblate/docs/admin/access.rst

     This feature is not available for projects running the Hosted Libre plan.

 You can limit user's access to individual projects.
-This feature is turned on by :guilabel:`Access control` in the configuration of each respective project.
+This feature can be enabled on the :guilabel:`Access` tab of each respective project's :guilabel:`Settings`.
 This automatically creates several groups for this project, see :ref:`groups`.

 The following choices exist for :guilabel:`Access control`: